-Approved by Councillor Clive Moesby Portfolio Holder for Resources
+Approved by Councillor Clive Moesby, Portfolio Holder for Resources

-IMPLICATIONS;

-Finance and Risk: Yes⊠ No □ Details: The cost of launching the Policy, information, publicity and arranging awareness sessions.

-On behalf of the Section 151 Officer

-Legal (including Data Protection): Yes No

-On behalf of the Solicitor to the Council

-Environment: Yes□ No ⊠ Please identify (if applicable) how this proposal/report will help the Authority meet its carbon neutral target or enhance the environment.
-Details:

-Staffing:Yes Image: No Image: Vesting a more inclusive working environment.Details:Creating a more inclusive working environment.On behalf of the Head of Paid Service
+IMPLICATIONS; Finance and Risk: Yes⊠ No □ Details: The cost of launching the Policy, information, publicity and arranging awareness sessions.
+On behalf of the Section 151 Officer Legal (including Data Protection): Yes⊠ No □ Details: Ensuring compliance with equality legislation.
+On behalf of the Solicitor to the Council Environment: Yes No ⊠ Please identify (if applicable) how this proposal/report will help the Authority meet its carbon neutral target or enhance the environment.
+Details: Staffing: Yes I No I Details: Creating a more inclusive working environment.
+On behalf of the Head of Paid Service